SpeAR-XFEL/angular-streaking/README.md

 # Angular streaking simulation framework

-Prerequisites: Python 3.6+, Numpy, Scipy, Matplotlib, pip.
+Prerequisites: Git, Python 3.6+, Numpy, Scipy, Matplotlib, pip.

 To start developing, first clone the repository (go to the directory you want the project to be in first):